US-China tariffs: What’s behind them, who stands to be hurt?

 The House has approved a bill to strengthen the CFIUS law, and the bill will likely be considered by a House-Senate conference committee for a Senate-approved defense measure.

 WHAT’S THE LIKELY IMPACT FROM A U.S.-CHINA TRADE WAR?

-It’s not entirely clear.
 Economists at Bank of America Merrill Lynch have warned that a full-fledged trade war, especially one that lasts more than a year, would slow the U.S. economy.
 By disrupting supply chains, eroding business confidence and heightening uncertainty, a trade war, they say, could “push the economy toward full-blown recession” and jeopardize America’s economic expansion — the second-longest on record.

 ISN’T THE U.S. ALSO SPARRING WITH OTHER TRADING PARTNERS?

+Yes.
 Trump is battling in just about every direction.
-He has imposed tariffs on imported steel and aluminum — action that has drawn retaliatory tariffs from U.S. allies like Canada, Mexico and the European Union.
+He has slapped tariffs on imported steel and aluminum — action that has drawn retaliatory tariffs from U.S. allies like Canada, Mexico and the European Union.
 The president is also threatening to impose tariffs on imported vehicles and auto parts on the grounds that they pose a threat to America’s national security.